|

 transient.

-In general, the chip operation should not depend on the behavior
+In general, the chip operation should not depend on the behavior of the

 PLL output clock until the PLL is completely locked.